jariou/omdk/README.md

 ## Generating keys outputs

-`run_keys_lookup.py` is an executable script that can generate keys records and Oasis files keys for a model, given the following arguments (in no particular order)
+`run_keys_lookup.py` is an executable script which can generate keys records and Oasis files keys for a model, given the following arguments (in no particular order)

     ./run_keys_lookup.py -k /path/to/keys/data
                          -v /path/to/model/version/csv/file